Kairotic/liveloom/paper/paper.md

-Finally, Fig. \ref{actual-result} shows a fabric woven using this structure and alternating white and blue threads, created by a workshop visitor on the live loom.
+Finally, Fig. \ref{actual-result} shows a fabric woven using this structure and alternating white and blue threads, created by a workshop visitor on the Live Loom.
 The same features hold in the weave itself, although are not too well defined, due to interaction between the threads, and variation in density.
 The left and right edges are a mess, because in practice such a structure simply cannot be woven at